 A conversation with this gentleman is a world-winner.
 From the art festival he created in Vila do Conde to his many adventures around the world, we have, in human form, a representation of the Camino de Santiago.

-Dom Pepe.
+Dom Pepe

 But, as in all establishments, the decoration is just a way of showing the nature of the person who runs it.
 In this case it is Pepe.
 One of those people who, at first sight, disarms us with his kindness, with an enthusiastic greeting.

-Carlos Rios.
+Carlos Rios

 We haven’t had the chance to meet him in person yet, but anyone who has spent time in our Facebook group knows who he is at first sight.
 His figure resembles the idea we all have of a pilgrim.
 And for good reason, since he’s been walking the Camino de Santiago for 30 years, even going as far as Vatican City and back.

 He is not only a connoisseur of our favorite trail, but also someone who protects it every day.
-Being already one of the best known personalities of the Portuguese Way to Santiago, he participated in an article about it.
+Being already one of the best known personalities of the Portuguese Camino to Santiago, he participated in an article about it.

 The millennial stretch is a time of self-knowledge.
 Therefore, it is necessary to give up some comfort.
 Nobody knows this better than Mr. Carlos Rios, whom we hope to meet one day on one of his crossings.

-The two Marias.
+The Two Marias.

 Now let’s go to the history of the city that always awaits us: Santiago de Compostela.
 Although these people are not directly connected to the Way, they are part of the Galician Capital and are a way of remembering the recent past of this country.

 Anyone who has ever strolled through the city’s Alameda Park has seen a statue of two women, arm in arm and dressed up in showy colors.
 They are the “Dua Marias”.
-Sisters as different as they are inseparable, in the 50s and 60s of the last century they were a social phenomenon in the streets of this town.
+Sisters, as different as they are inseparable, in the 50s and 60s of the last century were a social phenomenon in the streets of this town.

 We could not end our article without the person after whom it is named: the Apostle James.
 Brother of the also Apostle John, they were named as sons of thunder, thanks to their impulsive and warlike nature.